sensu/sensu-docs/content/sensu-go/6.1/observability-pipeline/observe-schedule/subscriptions.md

 sensu-agent start --subscriptions linux --log-level debug
 {{< /code >}}

-For this agent to run a check, you must have at least one check with `linux` specified in the `subscriptions` attribute.
-For example, suppose you have a check to collect status information:
+For this agent to run a check, you must have at least one check with `linux` specified in the `subscriptions` attribute, such as this check to collect status information:

 {{< language-toggle >}}